-Becoming a parent can be just as much shadow as it is sunshine.
-But society has long looked at parenthood with little nuance, categorizing parents as either “acceptable,” or “not,” and forcing the narrative that if you’re not loving every moment, you’re doing it wrong.
-This keeps you isolated and ashamed, disconnected from your own power (and each other), afraid to make a wrong move.
-It discredits the shadow parts- overwhelm, depression, infertility, miscarriage, stillbirth, anxiety, loss of identity, rage, birth trauma, relationship issues- the parts that can be common, but that we are told never to let see the light.
+This keeps you isolated, exhausted, ashamed, disconnected from your own power (and each other), afraid to make a wrong move.
+It silences the shadow parts of being a caregiver- overwhelm, depression, grief, burnout, hopelessness, anxiety, loss of identity, rage, trauma, disconnection in relationships- the parts that can be common, but that we are told never to let see the light.

-I recognize each person’s path to parenthood as both unique to you and interwoven with others- your children, your parents, your partners, and all other parents in the world.
-I recognize that being a parent also exists in spaces of loss and infertility, and that to be a parent is to face joy, shame, frustration, adoration, and heartbreak, all in a day’s work.
-I provide therapy that allows room for all of the messy and vulnerable parts of the pregnancy and parenthood spectrum.
+I recognize each person’s experience with caregiving as both unique to you and interwoven with others- your children, your parents, your partners, and everyone you serve.
+I recognize that being a caregiver also exists in spaces of loss and grief, and means facing joy, shame, frustration, pride, and heartbreak, all in a day’s work.
+I provide therapy that allows room for all of the messy and vulnerable parts of the care identity.
 Therapy that works to build on strengths that already exist in you, with authenticity, safe-keeping, and humor.

 When you can acknowledge the shadow, you can make room for the light- in yourself and in others.
 To learn more about who I work with, click the link below, or keep scrolling.

 *Land acknowledgment: Highwire Therapy, PLLC is located on Chicago’s North side, on the traditional and unceded territories of the Council of Three Fires, the Ojibwe, Potawatomi, ad Odawa, as well as the Monominee, Miami, and Ho-Chunk Nations.

 *Photo credit: Katie Sikora; IG: @katie.sik